 - Develop a strategy for differentiation and competition.
 The better organized your categories are, the more you can control your price when sourcing.

 - Provide a model for collaboration.
 Organizing by category will inform your team on how to collaborate internally and externally with suppliers.
+Learn more about how your team can engage 3rd party partners in our supplier management article.

 - Promote information sharing to improve decision making.
 When you break away from a siloed procurement model, information should be open and accessible for all involved across the category.